PierreBarrat/TreeKnit.jl/docs/src/overview.md

 ## Handling trees

-Functions that direclty handle trees are found in the separate *TreeTools* package.
+Functions that directly handle trees are found in the separate *TreeTools* package.
   Here is a short list of useful ones:
   - `read_tree(file)`: read tree from newick file.
   - `parse_newick(string)`: parse newick `string` into a `TreeNode` object